osmosis-labs/osmosis/docs/LP rewards/proposed_architecture/README.md

 #### Fewer Periods

-We only need to update share amounts (each update called a `period` in the cosmos SDK & F1 spec) right before each epoch begins, in the `BeforeEpochStart` hook.
+We only need to update total share amounts right before each epoch begins, in the `BeforeEpochStart` hook. (each update is called a `period` in the cosmos SDK & F1 spec)
 This is as opposed to staking, where it must be done on every bond and unbond.
-This is because LP rewards only get at the epoch boundary, so the difference in accumulator values between each intermittent step is 0.
+This is because LP rewards only get sent at the epoch boundary, so the difference in accumulator values between each intermittent step is 0.

 This also lowers the priority of implementing the refcount optimization present in the cosmos SDK, if that is a bottleneck here.